latifatuzikra-suhairi/latifatuzikra-suhairi/README.md

 # Hello there, I'm Latifatuzikra Suhairi👋
-I'm an Information System student at Andalas University, passionate about **Data Science, Machine Learning, and Analytics**.
+Fresh Graduate from Information System student at Universitas Andalas, passionate about **Data Science, Machine Learning, and Analytics**.
 I enjoy working on projects that turn data into actionable insights.

 [![LINKEDIN](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/latifatuzikra-s-5a4840125/)

-- 📖 I’m currently learning: **Data engineering** & **Natural language processing**
+- 📖 I’m currently learning: **Data Analytics** & **Data Science**
 - 👯 I’m looking to collaborate on: Open source data science projects
 - 💬 Ask me about: **Data Analysis, Machine Learning, Python**
+- 📫 Reach me on: latifatuzikra.suhairi@gmail.com

 <!--
 **latifatuzikra-suhairi/latifatuzikra-suhairi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.